 • Basal or basal-like - most often triple negative, i.e., ER-/PR-/HER2-.
 However, not all basal tumors are triple negative and not all triple negative tumors are basal.

-Two additional types, claudin-low and normal-like, have also been described, but these categories appear to be used primarily in studies focusing on phenotype and are not in general use.
+Two additional types, claudin-low and normal-like, have also been described, but types appear to be used primarily in studies focusing on phenotype and are not in general use.